sftcd/happykey/README.md

 ## Recent Changes

+- 20211030: added ``HPKE_DEFSIZE`` (40kB) for handling e.g. stdin
+  when we don't know plaintext/ciphertext buffer size and reduced the value of ``HPKE_MAXSIZE`` to 2kB as that's now only used for keys and internal buffers that won't be that big until we hit PQC or something (which is not now:-).

 - 20211029: removed size restriction on plaintext and ciphertext (keys and other structures are still internallhy stack-based and limited to ``HPKE_MAXSIZE``).